CowboyH/Multi-Glau/README.md

 - **decision.py**
   Implements the decision curve analysis, a graphical method used to evaluate clinical strategies by assessing net benefit across different probability thresholds (*P<sub>threshold</sub>*).
   The x-axis represents the range of possible thresholds, while the y-axis indicates the corresponding net benefit.
+- **plot.py**
+  Provides demonstration code for generating violin plots, pie charts, and KDE (Kernel Density Estimation) plots using `seaborn` and `matplotlib`.
+  Due to the sensitivity of the original clinical data, it cannot be publicly shared.
+Therefore, all data in this script are randomly generated solely for visualization demonstration purposes.
+  Users are encouraged to replace the synthetic data with their own dataset and customize the plotting style as needed for actual research use or publication.

 > ⚙️ Code for the screening model is currently being organized and annotated.
 It will be uploaded by **June 15, 2025 (Beijing Time)**.